Partially Dualized Quasi-Hopf Algebras Reconstructed from Dual Tensor Categories to Finite-Dimensional Hopf Algebras

 \item[(2)] If the element $\pd{\upsilon}:=\pd{T}(\e\#1)\in(H/B^+H)^\ast\#B$ is invertible, then the quasi-bialgebra $(H/B^+H)^\ast\#B$ have two antipodes with their distinguished elements as follows:

 and

 \end{itemize} \end{lemma}

-\begin{proof} \begin{itemize} \item[(1)] It is clear by the reconstruction theorem of quasi-Hopf algebras that: $(H/B^+H)^\ast\#B$ could be identified with the algebra $\End(\Phi)$ of linear natural transformations of $\Phi$ (composed with the forgetful functor to $\Vec$).
-Thus $\pd{T}$ is a well-defined map, and we aim to prove the previous equation in (\ref{eqn:preantipode1}), as the latter one could be shown similarly.
+\begin{proof} \begin{itemize} \item[(1)] It is clear by the reconstruction theorem of quasi-bialgebras that: $(H/B^+H)^\ast\#B$ could be identified with the algebra $\End(\Phi)$ of linear natural transformations of $\Phi$ (composed with the forgetful functor to $\Vec$).
+Thus $\pd{T}$ is a well-defined map, and we aim to prove the former equation in (\ref{eqn:preantipode1}), as the latter one could be shown similarly.

 Recall in Lemma \ref{lem:monoidalstruJ}(1) that $\pd{\Delta}$ also induces the tensor product bifunctor $-\otimes-$ on $\Rep((H/B^+H)^\ast\#B)$.
 It follows that the diagram

 commutes for all $p\in(H/B^+H)^\ast\#B$, which could also be written as an equation: